Azquelt/gradle-workshop/index.md

 ```

 Note that we use `compile` for dependencies of our application and `testCompile` for dependencies of our unit tests.
 Gradle calls these groupings of dependencies **configurations**.
-A list of configurations added by the Java plugin and how they're used can be found [in the user guide].
+A list of configurations added by the Java plugin and how they're used can be found [in the user guide][java configurations].

 Now go to the **Gradle Tasks** view again, open **simple-calculator** > **build** and double-click **build**.
 This time you should see the build complete successfully.